C1 and C2 Vertebrae Misalignment Symptoms

 Symptoms of C1 and C2 Vertebrae Misalignment

-Since the C1 (atlas) and C2 (axis) vertebrae serve to protect the spinal cord as well as to facilitate head movement, there are a number of symptoms that their misalignment can cause.
-Mainly these symptoms consist of the following:
+Since the C1 (atlas) and C2 (axis) vertebrae protect the spinal cord and facilitate head movement, there are several symptoms that their spinal misalignment can cause.
+Mainly, these symptoms consist of the following:

 However, since much of the central nervous system and blood vessels pass through the C1-C2 joint, some research suggests that a misalignment can cause a host of other problems, such as: